Invariants of Tutte Partitions and a $q$-Analogue: Introduction

 \section{Introduction}

 The Tutte polynomial of a matroid is a fundamental invariant from which several other matroid invariants may be obtained.
 It is very well-studied and there are numerous papers on the topic; see, for example, \cite{britztutte,brylawski_oxley_1992,brylowski_ams,BERNARDI2022108355,CAMERON2022105584}.
 In particular, those functions of a matroid $M$ that can be expressed recursively as functions on a pair of disjoint minors of $M$ found by deletion and contraction of $M$, respectively, may be expressed in terms of the Tutte polynomial of $M$.
 The Tutte polynomial of $M$ carries information common to all matroids in the same isomorphism class of $M$.
 For example, the number of bases, number of independent sets, and number of spanning sets of a matroid can be found by taking different evaluations of its Tutte polynomial.
 The characteristic polynomial of $M$ is obtained by an evaluation in one of the variables of its Tutte polynomial, while its rank function is obtained by a linear substitution of variables.
-The Tutte polynomial is an invariant of matroid duality.
+The Tutte polynomial is an invariant of matroid duality: that is the Tutte polynomial of the dual matroid $M^*$ determined by the Tutte polynomial of $M$.
 In the case of representable matroids, the celebrated MacWilliams duality theorem in coding theory can be retrieved as a special case of a duality result on the Tutte polynomial.

 While the origins of the Tutte polynomial lie in graph theory, Crapo defined this invariant for matroids by extending the notions of internal and external activity of the bases of a graph, defined originally by Tutte \cite{C69,tutte}, to the setting of matroids.
 One way of looking at Crapo's Tutte polynomial is to see it as a sum of monomial terms, each associated with a different element of a partition of the underlying Boolean lattice into intervals that contains a unique basis of the matroid.
-That different partitions of the lattice yield the same polynomial can be seen by the connection of this polynomial to the rank polynomial of the matroid via an invertible linear transformation.
+That different partitions of the lattice yield the same polynomial can be seen by the connection of this polynomial to the rank generating polynomial of the matroid via an invertible linear transformation, as shown by Crapo in \cite{C69}.